What is Net MRR Churn Rate?

 How to calculate Net MRR Churn Rate

-ƒ Sum(downgraded MRR + cancelled MRR - expanded MRR) / total MRR at start of month
+ƒ Sum(downgraded MRR + cancelled MRR - expanded MRR) / (total MRR at the beginning of the month)

 Example A: A company’s MRR is $50,000 with expansions of $7,000 and downgrades and cancellations of $10,000.
 The Net MRR Churn Rate is